Apply for student Council Tax exemption

-In order to qualify for exemption you need to be studying a programme of study that lasts for more than 24 weeks in the academic year and your tuition should amount to 21 or more hours per week.
+In order to qualify for the exemption, you need to be studying a programme of study that lasts for more than 24 weeks in the academic year and your tuition should amount to 21 or more hours per week.

 The University of Dundee's academic year lasts for 30 weeks.
 A full-time student studies 120 credits in a year which equates to 1200 hours of notional student effort or 40 hours per week.

 All full-time registered students at the University of Dundee will normally qualify for the exemption.
 Students on full-time courses who are required to repeat modules on a part-time basis can also qualify for exemption if the part-time study follows directly on from full-time study with no break in attendance.

 If you are a final year student, you may only be eligible for exemption until the last day of teaching which will often be earlier than the date shown on your Student ID card or certification letter.
 You will become liable for council tax after this date.
 Please check with your local Council tax office.